StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 {{% /nt %}}

-When firmly grasped, God's perfection – perfection in every way and according to any conceivable true standard – is a clarifying concept, *illuminating His motives*.
-God's perfect character will never be less than the highest, the best and the purest that the human mind can comprehend.
+When firmly grasped, God's perfection---perfection in every way and according to any conceivable true standard---is a clarifying concept, *illuminating His motives*.
+God's perfect character will never be less than the highest, the best, and the purest that the human mind can comprehend.

 <!-- --- -->

-#### Q: Why are we told to be perfect like God in Matthew 5:48 if we can never live up to that standard? {#god-s-perfect-character-q-why-are-we-told-to-be-perfect-like-god-in-matthew-5-48-if-we-can-never-live-up-to-that-standard}
+##### Q: Why are we told to be perfect like God in Matthew 5:48 if we can never live up to that standard? {#god-s-perfect-character-q-why-are-we-told-to-be-perfect-like-god-in-matthew-5-48-if-we-can-never-live-up-to-that-standard}

 {{% note %}}
 This is a video-only section.